 Looking at specific growth assets, he observed US equities still look “reasonably good”, emphasising that the US has successfully navigated through the inflationary environment at a macro level.

-At home, he admitted Australia remains a little behind in its fight against inflation, and ART maintains its base view of a higher-for-longer scenario.
-As such, Fisher doesn’t expect the domestic market to drive returns over the coming twelve months.
+At home, he said Australia remains a little behind in its fight against inflation and ART maintains its base view of a higher-for-longer scenario.
+As such, Fisher doesn’t expect the domestic market to drive returns over the coming 12 months.

 “We don’t think the RBA is in a position to want to raise rates from here, we think it’s more likely that the RBA just maintains the current setting for longer than the market might anticipate,” he said.